valeriodiste/youtube_and_drive_videos_remaining_time_chrome_extension/README.md

 Also works on Google Drive videos playing with the standard Google video player.

-You can find the Chrome extension here: https://chromewebstore.google.com/detail/youtube-google-drive-vide/ppnamljbkleoepbcbgpcigfehfajaeac
+You can add the Chrome extension to your browser here: <br/>
+https://chromewebstore.google.com/detail/youtube-google-drive-vide/ppnamljbkleoepbcbgpcigfehfajaeac